abhishekgadi10/quikerp/README.md

 # QuickERP - Simplified ERP System with React

 Welcome to QuickERP, a simplified interface for managing basic business operations efficiently.
-This application is built using React, designed to provide a user-friendly experience for managing key aspects of a business such as product listings and orders.
+This application is built using React, designed to provide a user-friendly experience for managing key aspects of a business such as product listings and orders.Below, you'll find instructions on how to set up and use the application.

+The website is hosted on -[QuikERP](#https://quikerp.netlify.app/)
 ## Table of Contents

 - [Quick Start](#quick-start)